Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_19_migrate_from_1AZ_to_3AZ/guide.en-gb.md

 >> > @api {v1} /cloud GET /cloud/project/{serviceName}/database/postgresql/{clusterId}/backup/{backupId}
 >> >
 >>
->> To create your engine instance from one backup, use this following API call:
+>> To create your engine instance from one backup, use the following API call:
 >>
 >> > [!api]
 >> >